 11.3 Limitations Due to Total Monthly Peak Load Increase

-After receiving «Customer Name»’s notice under section 11.2, BPA shall evaluate the impact of «Customer Name»’s request on BPA’s forecast of its total monthly peak load obligation relative to BPA’s most recent forecast of its total monthly Qualified Capacity Contribution (QCC) values, or successor capacity requirements, for the first Fiscal Year the purchase obligation change would become effective.
+After receiving «Customer Name»’s notice under section 11.2, BPA shall evaluate the impact of «Customer Name»’s request on BPA’s forecast of its total monthly peak load obligation relative to BPA’s most recent forecast of its total monthly Qualified Capacity Contribution (QCC) values, or successor capacity requirements as determined by BPA, for the first Fiscal Year the purchase obligation change would become effective.
 As part of such evaluation BPA will assess the change to monthly QCC made by (1) a change to «Customer Name» purchase obligation, and (2) the peak amounts of «Customer Name»’s Dedicated Resource(s) as stated in Exhibit A.

 If after its evaluation BPA determines that «Customer Name»’s request to change its purchase obligation would increase BPA’s total monthly peak load obligation relative to BPA’s change in QCC forecast in any one month, then BPA may: